 Local fishermen will be more than happy to take you to the little island.

-|Tip: make sure you negotiate the right price beforehand: a round trip should cost around 500 STN (~20 EUR).|
+|Tip: Make sure you negotiate the right price beforehand: a round trip should cost around 500 STN (~20 EUR).|

 Once you are there, a short hike will lead you to the equator landmark.
-Don’t miss the chance to hop on the southern hemisphere a couple times!
+Don’t miss the chance to hop on the southern hemisphere a couple of times!

 Obo National Park